catseye/Fountain/README.md

 PSPACE, and is suspected to be larger.

-Forbidding recursion entirely will certainly prevent going outside of PSPACE.
-But expressing grammatical things such as nesting structures with repetition alone would be inconvenient to the point of being obnoxious.
+Forbidding recursion entirely will certainly prevent going outside of PSPACE -- so long as we also confirm that every instance of every repetition construct necessarily consumes one or more tokens from the input string.
+But expressing grammatical structures such as nested parenthesis using repetition alone might be inconvenient to the point of being obnoxious.
 And we need to be careful to still allow all CSLs to be expressed, which might prove cumbersome to show.

 TODO
 ----